syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Populating-Items.md

 {% endtabs %}

-* Here student collection has two properties so we should tell the control, by which property, it has to provide suggestions.
-In this case, let us make the control to provide suggestions based on Name.
+* Since the student collection has two properties, you need to specify which property the control should use to provide suggestions.
+In this case, configure the control to provide suggestions based on the Name property.

 {% tabs %}